 The family that I rent from lives upstairs from me.
 Generally, they seem like a happy and wholesome family.
 A mother, a father, and three young children – 2 boys and a girl.
 The kids go to private school, the mother runs a small lavanderia out of the house, and the father owns a hotel in town.
 In the months that I’d known them, I had become close with the family.
 I really enjoyed playing with the kids, gossiping with the mom, and exchanging friendly banter with the father – and I’d never seen him have a drink.

-But tonight, he was drunk.
+I knew had had visited the new jersey drug rehab centre years ago, but tonight, he was drunk.
 Very drunk.
 I glanced at my watch – It was 3 AM, and the whole house was awake.
 I turned to the German and we both listened as the landlord continued his boozy tirade.
 In between yells, I could hear one of the children, or maybe his wife, sobbing.

 “This sounds like trouble – should I go up there?”
 I asked the German.
 But she advised against it.
 “Just wait,” she said, “he might get more angry if you go up there.”
 I wasn’t afraid of him – he’s not that big of a man, and I could tell he was very drunk, and would probably have been easy to subdue if need be.
 But the German was right – I didn’t want to aggravate him further if I could avoid it.
 But I could hear crying, and I worried about the children.
 So we lay in bed and listened, staring at the concrete ceiling.